ApplianceFaults

 Bosch washing machine error code E30 usually means the appliance has detected too much water, an unexpected water level, or possible leakage.
 In plain terms, Bosch E30 is usually an overflow or leak warning, so the washer stops to protect itself.

-Check first for water around or underneath the machine, signs that the drum has overfilled, or hose issues that may be letting water escape.
+If you searched for `what does e30 mean on a washing machine`, `e30 washing machine`, or `bosch e30 error`, check first for water around or underneath the machine, signs that the drum has overfilled, or hose issues that may be letting water escape.
 If the washer is not taking in enough water instead, compare the fault with the Bosch E29 water supply fault, while a drain-time problem is closer to Bosch E18.
 If the symptom is the drum struggling to turn rather than a water-level warning, compare it with Bosch F21 motor and drum movement faults.

 Symptoms users may notice